-The Society will ensure that there are no conflicts of interest that arise as a result of the Board members, Employees, Volunteers or Consultants or Contractors suppliers' involvement with the Supply Chain Activities.

-Individuals involved with the Supply Chain Activities must declare actual or potential conflicts of interest.
-Where a conflict of interest arises, it will be evaluated and an appropriate mitigating action will be taken.
+The Society must monitor any conflict of interest that may arise because of the members of the organization, advisors', external consultants', or suppliers' involvement with the supply chain activities.
+Individuals involved with the supply chain activities must declare actual or potential conflicts of interest.
+Where a conflict of interest arises, it must be evaluated, and an appropriate mitigating action must be taken.